Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Official Firmware Updates

 As I mentioned, the NEO U9-H received eight official firmware updates.
-These updates spanned almost two full years between when the device launched and October 2018.
+These updates span almost two years between the device’s launch and October 2018.

-I want to make something very clear before I go any further: eight official firmware updates over a product’s lifespan IS A LOT.
+Before I go any further, I want to make something very clear: eight official firmware updates over a product’s lifespan IS A LOT.

 Most manufacturers will maybe release one or two firmware updates and then move on to the next product.
 MINIX has always been excellent at supporting their TV boxes after the sale.

 I’ve been running FW008 on the U9-H since I purchased it a few months ago and have no issues.
-I also ran this firmware on my original review box from 2018 and had no issues on that device either.
-I’m not going to say that there aren’t any bugs in this firmware, but nothing that made an impact in my life.
+I also ran this firmware on my original review box from 2018 and had no problems on that device, either.
+I won’t say there aren’t any bugs in this firmware, but nothing that has impacted my life.

 So if you decide to go the official firmware route, you’re definitely getting a solid, stable operating system for your device.